 Design engineers should keep in mind thermal expansion when dealing with materials that have high thermal expansion coefficients, like aluminum, brass and copper, and when dealing with features that have positional accuracy requirements across large distances, such as dowel alignment holes between mating plates made from different materials.

 Like many problems in engineering, designing parts for CNC machining machining is both an art and a science.
 As design engineers we have to exercise our engineering judgement without all of the facts.
 For CNC machined parts this means you might not know what machine your parts will be made on, or with what tools?
 Despite this lack of information it is always helpful to understand the first principles that drive CNC tolerancing and manufacturing errors in general.
 For many parts standard tolerances may apply, so services like Fictiv and Protolabs are a great, easy option.
 Sometimes your complete design intent or the subtlety of manufacturing a particular feature is not captured by a drawing and must be discussed with a machinist directly.
-No matter who you use, Five Flute can help keep you on track during your prototype build, ensuring you get great prototypes from your best vendors on time and on budget.
-Thanks for reading and good luck with your next prototype!
+Thanks for reading and good luck with your next build!